Transformers for DAC output stages

 NOTES: This will work well provided the secondary feeds a high impedance such as a valve grid.
-It the load is expected to be low the secondary windings should be connected in parallel and a lower secondary resistor used but of course the output voltage will be lower.
 It should be apparent that it is possible to adjust the I/V resistor and transformer ratio to get a different output voltage but it should be born in mind that most DACs work best with a low I/V resistor.
-The value of the I/V resistor as seen by the DAC (the reflected secondary load) can be calculated by dividing by the ratio squired.
-With a Rsec = 6.6 kOhm the reflected laod will be 6600/12.8^2 = 40 Ohms.
+The value of the I/V resistor as seen by the DAC (the reflected secondary load) can be calculated by dividing by the ratio squared.
+With a Rsec = 4.2KOhms the reflected laod will be 4200 / 5^2 = 168 Ohms.

 PRODUCT OFFERING: We offer a range of transformers suitable for most Digital to Analogue Converters (DAC's).
 Multi-section winding techniques are used to maximize bandwidth and transient response.
 All our DAC transformers are constructed on Mumetal (76% Nickel) cores for minimal distortion and contained in heavy gauge Mumetal screening cans.
 Some models have multiple internal electrostatic shields are provided to minimize noise pick-up.

 Type 9762 is designed for most popular applications.
 Types 9055 and 9545 have twin bifilar primary windings which may be used in parallel driven from one DAC or may be used with twin DAC's carrying out of phase signals.
 These are subtracted by the transformer which provides the ultimate in cancellation of quantisation noise .

 Types 8347 and 9055 are offered for DAC's with up to 0.6 mA dc offset.
 Most modern DACs do not have significant dc offset.
 The remaining types in the list above are for use with DAC's which provide an analogue voltage out.